gcallah/BookReviews/zadka.md

-The author notes that Python is not as good as shell languages at connecting multiple, existing tools together in pipelines, but goes on to make the odd remark, "those long pipelines of text transformers turn out to be an artifact of shell limitations.”
-But these pipelines are not an "artifact" of anything: no, they were a quite deliberate design decision on the part of the early UNIX pioneers at Bell Labs, as described in a book like *Software Tools*.
+The author notes that Python is not as good as shell languages at connecting multiple, existing tools together in pipelines, but goes on to make the odd remark, "those long pipelines of text transformers turn out to be an artifact of shell limitations.”(50) But these pipelines are not an "artifact" of anything: no, they were a quite deliberate design decision on the part of the early UNIX pioneers at Bell Labs, as described in a book like *Software Tools*.
 And they are often the right tool for the job.
 For instance, if we want